Celleb/tsjs-di/README.md

 #### Creating dependants

-A dependent class must be marked with `@Inject()` decorator to have its dependencies injected.
+A dependant class must be marked with `@Inject()` decorator to have its dependencies injected.

 `./dependantA.ts`
 ```typescript